ofirdagan/velo-workshop/step1.md

     ![manage fields](assets/manage_fields.png)

     * Let's change the permissions of the collection so only the site member who created the content can see and edit it.
-        * open the collection permissions and privacy settings and follow the picutre:
+        * open the collection permissions and privacy settings and follow the picture:

         ![collection permissions](assets/collection_permissions.png)